WilliamUW/NewHorizon/README.md

-# ETHOnline
+# New Horizon Hackathon

 python main.py

 MVP - Face Recognition

-Message with any wallet with just an image of one's face!
+Send XRP and messages any XRP wallet with just an image of one's face!
+View account balance, past transactions, and send XRP & text messages all through face recognition!